 No foreign language is required, but a student's dissertation committee may require demonstration of proficiency in one or more languages within guidelines established by the Graduate Studies Program in the School of Science and Engineering.
 Any such language requirement must be fulfilled prior to the qualifying examination for the Ph.D. degree.

-A total of 48 semester hours of approved graduate course work must be completed for the doctoral degree, and a majority of these credits earned at Tulane must be in the EEB Department.
-A maximum of 24 semester hours of transfer credit are allowed.
+A total of 48 semester hours of approved graduate course work must be completed for the doctoral degree, and at least half these credits must be earned in the EEB Department.
+Thus, a maximum of 24 semester hours of transfer credit are allowed.
 These credits must be approved by the Chair of the EEB department and the Graduate Studies Program in the School of Science and Engineering, and they must have been acquired within six years of the first date of graduate registration at Tulane.
 For further information see below (Continuing Registration) and the Graduate Catalog of the School of Science and Engineering.

 As described in the School of Science and Engineering (SSE) guidelines, a student admitted to an SSE graduate degree program, including any in Ecology and Evolutionary Biology, must maintain continuous registration up to and including the semester during which the degree is awarded.
-To meet this requirement Ph.D. students who have not yet been advanced to candidacy must register for at least nine credit hours each fall and spring semester.
-These credits can be achieved through graduate-level coursework and/or registration for Graduate Research (EBIO 7990, up to nine credits per semester).
+To meet this requirement Ph.D. students who are supported by TAships, RAships, or approved outside fellowships must register for at least three credit hours each fall and spring semester.
+Prior to advancement to candidacy, these credits can be achieved through graduate-level coursework and/or registration for Graduate Independent Research (EBIO 6910).
 After advancement to candidacy, doctoral students must register for a minimum of three credit hours of Dissertation Research (EBIO 9990) to maintain continuous registration.
 All students are responsible for all applicable fees each semester.

-As stipulated by the SSE guidelines, graduate students in EE Biology are expected to earn a grade-point average of at least 3.0 (B).
-By earning one B- grade a student is immediately considered for probation by the Associate Dean for Graduate Programs, in consultation with the appropriate department/program (the Graduate Studies Committee, in the case of EE Biology).
-If a student receives two grades of B-, or one grade less than B-, during his/her tenure in the SSE graduate program, the student is placed on probation and considered for dismissal from the program by the Associate Dean in consultation with the appropriate department/program.
+As stipulated by the SSE guidelines (see Graduate Catalog), graduate students in EE Biology are expected to earn a grade-point average of at least 3.0 (B).
+By earning one B- grade a student is immediately considered for probation by the Associate Dean for Graduate Programs, in consultation with the EEB Graduate Affairs Committee.
+If a student receives two grades of B-, or one grade less than B-, during his/her tenure in the SSE graduate program, the student is automatically placed on probation and considered for dismissal from the program by the Associate Dean in consultation with the EEB Graduate Affairs Committee.
 The terms of the probation are to be worked out by the department/program in consultation with the Associate Dean.

-Students who have not taken general courses in Ecology or Evolution as undergraduates are encouraged to enroll in these courses as graduate students at Tulane during their first year of study, prior to taking the Comprehensive Examination.
+Students who have not taken general courses in Ecology or Evolution as undergraduates are encouraged to enroll in these courses (General Ecology and/or Processes of Evolution, at the graduate level) during their first year of study, prior to taking the Comprehensive Examination.
 Students are encouraged to meet with their advisor early to discuss methods of preparing for the Comprehensive Examination.

 All doctoral students who have passed the Comprehensive Examination and have met all other requirements for the Master's degree are eligible to receive the Master of Science degree.
 Each eligible student must apply to the Graduate Studies Program in the School of Science and Engineering to receive the degree because it is not granted automatically.

-All doctoral students in EE Biology must demonstrate teaching competence.
+All doctoral students must demonstrate teaching competence.
 This requirement applies to all Ph.D. students, including graduate fellows, research assistants (R.A.s), teaching assistants (T.A.s), and those persons who are self-supported.
-Download Doctoral Student Teaching Requirement Approval Form.

-A teaching assistantship in any given semester may involve only grading of lecture section exams for one or more classes for an average of 10-15 hours per week, but this assignment does not satisfy the one-semester teaching requirement for any student (including T.A.s) because of the insufficiently rich pedagogical experience.
+Some Teaching Assistantship assignments involve only grading of lecture section exams for one or more classes (for an average of 10-15 hours per week), but this T.A. assignment does not satisfy the teaching requirement because of insufficiently rich pedagogical experience.

-Students should submit a pre-prospectus document (limit 2 pages) to the committee at the first committee meeting.
-Prior to and in preparation for the qualifying examination, the student should submit a draft of his or her dissertation prospectus (limit 5 pages) to the dissertation committee.
-The prospectus must be given to each member of the qualifying exam committee at least four weeks prior to the exam.
+Students are encouraged to submit a pre-prospectus document outlining their project ideas and possible external committee members to the committee at the first committee meeting.
+Prior to and in preparation for the qualifying examination, the student should submit a draft of his or her dissertation prospectus to the dissertation committee.
+The prospectus must be given to each member of the qualifying exam committee at least four weeks prior to the exam, unless other arrangements have been made with the committee.

 The prospectus outlines the program of research that will result in an acceptable dissertation.
 The prospectus must describe proposed research aimed at answering specific questions and should demonstrate that all necessary equipment, literature, technical skills, and other resources necessary to execute the planned work are available.
 The research questions posed should be clear and specific.
 The answers to the questions should promise to be important conceptual generalizations in the field of study, or better to extend to other fields.